davidebreso/mkeyb/readme.md

 `/G-` disables installation of the INT16 handler even if autodetection decided that it is needed.

-## Use CapsLock as Ctrl key

-The `/C` swich changes the behaviour of the CapsLock key to act as Ctrl key.
-To get a real CapsLock when this option is enabled, press Shift-CapsLock.

 ## Standard and Enhanced keyboards

 PC keyboards came in two flavours: "standard" keyboards with 83 or 84 keys, common on XT class machines, and "enhanced" keyboards with 101 or 102 keys, common on AT, PS2 and later machines.